Wolf tracking holidays

-A 3-day Winter adventure with full focus on Wolves.
-The best season for Wolf tracking is January-March when the ground is snow covered and you have the chance to see Wolves running across frozen lakes.
+Wolf tracking holidays in Sweden: A weekend adventure in Sweden with full focus on Wolves and Wolf tracking.
+The best season for tracking Wolves in Sweden is December-March when the ground is snow covered and you have the chance to see Wolves running across frozen lakes.
+Join our experienced guides for a Wolf holiday adventure to remember.

 - Chance to hear the Wolves howl at night (20-30 percent)